sovipa/rwcc/README.md

  - Type 'flutter' and select - 'Flutter: New Project'.
  - Then select 'Application' (**for learning**).
  - Select the Folder in which u wanna create the project.

+### Install the VS Code Flutter extension

+   - Start VS Code.
+   - Open a browser and go to the [Flutter extension page](https://marketplace.visualstudio.com/items?itemName=Dart-Code.flutter) on the Visual Studio Marketplace.
+   - Click Install.
+Installing the Flutter extension also installs the Dart extension.

+### Doctor
+Run 'flutter doctor'

 You should see something like this in the VS code output section: